 Please familiarize yourself with the event, including the route, the safety requirements and the demands of successfully completing the course.
 If you are interested in participating you should understand the bikepacking culture and evaluate your physical capabilities honestly.

 The rider should follow good road courtesy by staying to the right side of the roadway at all times unless they feel it is unsafe to do so.
-Clearly, there are sections of roadway with virtually no shoulder so the rider should maintain a position as close to the fog line as possible.
-If the rider chooses to ride in the traffic lane they must be aware of traffic from behind and move to the right as much as safely possible to allow the vehicle a safer passing opportunity.
+Clearly, there are sections of roadway with virtually no shoulder so the rider should maintain a position as close to the fog line as safely possible.
+If the rider chooses to ride in the traffic lane they must be aware of traffic from behind and move to the right to allow the vehicle a safer passing opportunity.

 A rear view mirror is not required but recommended based on personal preference.

 Nearly all of the route is grizzly bear habitat.
 However, the region north and east of Rogers Pass is an area where grizzlies are roaming into country they were historically very abundant.
-The Dearborn River drainage is a known corridor and riders are advised to use caution when passing through this area.
-Bear spray is not required however there is a link on the Resources page for renting bear spray.
+The Middle Fork of the Dearborn River drainage is a known corridor and riders are advised to use caution when passing through this area.
+The route also passes through an area along the Blackfoot River, north of Helmville, where grizzlies are known to frequent.
+A link to ACA's discussion and precautions to take when riding in grizzly country is on the Resources page.
+Bear spray rental is available in Bozeman and a link is provided on the Resources page as well.

 During a Fall reconnaissance of the route in Central MT, rattlesnakes were observed close to the road.
 There was also a sign at the Lowry River Access on the Sun River warning of snakes in the area.
-Riders are advised to use good judgment when choosing to wild or stealth camp on this part of the route.
+Riders are advised to use good judgment when choosing to wild or stealth camp in this region of the route.